Philosophy is littered with questions that are easily stated, but difficult to answer.

 But why?
-Art satisfies no practical need; it is not useful in the sense in which a law court or a hospital, a farm or a machinist’s shop is useful.
+Art satisfies no practical need; it isn’t useful in the sense in which a law court or a hospital, a farm, or a machinist’s shop is useful.

-One reason, of course, is that utility is not our only criterion of value.
-We care about many things that are not in any normal sense useful.
+One reason, of course, is that utility isn’t our only criterion of value.
+We care about many things that aren’t in any normal sense useful.

 A lot of ink has been spilled trying to answer that question.

-The word “aesthetics” was not coined (and the discipline it names was not born) until the middle of the eighteenth-century, but a fascination with beauty is perennial.
+The word “aesthetics” wasn’t coined (and the discipline it names wasn’t born) until the middle of the 18th century, but a fascination with beauty is perennial.